feed4love/basic_bank/README.md

 10) It is assumen according the model class than a transaction is a child from parent account, assumed that is need to keep record of the credit avaibable for an account_iban , and validate or deny a transaction before it occurs.
 Could be nice to contruct an interceptor to validate the transactions by the Account service, but following the rule simple code at this stage here is an estandart implementation.
 The endpoints are contructed following this assumptions, but they are listening on separated services.

+11) Without context hard difficult to know the best way to implement the endpoint ADD_TRANSACTION.
+As far PUT is less restrictive than POST, the first is the one chosen.

 # Main components

 #### Controller